 Advertisements remain the property of the advertisers.

-Here's a video including images of some of the button badges used in this Minicon era.
+Here's a video including images of some of the button badges used in this Minicon era (although apparently not at Minicon 27).

 Here's the t-shirt with art by Essjay, front and back, respectively: